TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 Click **ADD** to set the channel and click **ADD** to update and save the changes.

-Our new event handler will validate the incoming request and pass the payload to the corresponding report parser which will parse incoming payloads into measurement reports.
-The new device type will be given a new hashID (e.g. **4djrvd**) which is a unique ID that identifies the event handler of *Dragino - LWL02*.
+Withthegrid's new event handler will validate the incoming request and pass the payload to the corresponding report parser which will parse incoming payloads into measurement reports.
+The new device type will be given a new hashID (e.g. **4djrvd**) which is a unique ID that identifies the event handler of **Dragino - LWL02**.

 {{< figure src="device_type_3.png" alt="Device type" >}}